divin3circle/fanatsyManager/README.md

-# Fanasy Assistant
+# Fantasy Assistant

 ## Description

-Fantasy Assistant is an application that consumes the FPL API, to help FPL managers easily manage their fantasy teams ans analyse EPL's fantasy landscape.
+Fantasy Assistant is an application that consumes the FPL API, to help FPL managers easily manage their fantasy teams ans analyze EPL's fantasy landscape.

 ## Table of Contents